Chapter 2 : Impression

-Leaning in, he gave Draco a slight nudge on the shoulder, “I’ll take these off of your hands if you can get this girl to talk.”
+Leaning in, he gave Draco a slight nudge on the shoulder.
+“I’ll take these off of your hands if you can get this girl to talk.”

 “Can you tell us your name, young miss?”
-The rather large, plump man that sat in front of Anaxandra smiled, his crooked teeth a less than pleasing sight.
+The rather large, plump man that sat in front of her smiled, his crooked teeth a less than pleasing sight.
 He was the fifth person to try and pry at her, and so far had been the most persistent.
-She just stayed silent.
+She stayed silent.

 “Why won’t you just tell us your name, miss?
 We want to help you.”
 Leaning forward on his elbows, the man scratched his balding head with his pudgy fingers, obviously frustrated at Anaxandra’s unwillingness to cooperate.
 “We found you unconscious in the Forest of Dean.
 What happened to you?
 Did you get lost?”